marcelinollano/energymonitor/README.md

 ![Gifcast](https://raw.githubusercontent.com/marcelinollano/energy-monitor/master/Assets/Gifcast.gif)

 ### Fair Warning

 The code in this project is messy and untested.
 Do not use it in production, I did very bad things to cut corners and have everything working.
 Every part of the project needs more work.
 Horrible things I did:

 - Send all the cURL calls unencrypted over HTTP.
-- No testing at all for the API, the client, no nothing.
+- No testing at all for the API, the client, nothing.
+Craftman rejoice.
 - Remove the authenticity token from Rails so Faye did not complain.
 - I refresh with Turbolinks the whole page instead of just changes.
 - No user authentication for the webapp or the iOS app.
 - Dumb, continuous, 0.5 seconds refresh on the iOS app.

 I think you get the idea.
 This is meant to be a proof of concept, not a production ready system.
-Run it in the real world at you own risk.

 ### Conclusions

+This is one of those projects that is like a milestone.
+In your daily work you learn stuff here and there but you never realize how much stuff you actually know.
+In this project there is a little bit of everything: electronics, server administration, networking, backend, frontend and mobile apps.
+Many different languages: Java-like, Python, Ruby, HTML, Javascript, CSS, Objetive-C and Bash.
+All very basic, but connecting it together makes more difficult.

+While hacking the iOS app from the code I found I also realized that XCode development environment is really nice to work with.
+Having worked with scripting languages is really refreshing to have real time evaluation of errors in the code and drag and drop to build the interface.

+Finally, I understood better what means "realtime".
+With the pub/sub model something closer to "realtime" but not really.
+After having everything running I realized that to have "true realtime" I would have to start by rethinking how the push button works.
+In the current version I push changes after the button goes off, but it should really report every few milliseconds and have polling in all the client apps.
+I can see how much more complex "true realtime" would be for a real world system like this.

 ![Apps](https://raw.githubusercontent.com/marcelinollano/energy-monitor/master/Assets/Apps.jpg)